-It’s been nearly a month since my last blog post.
+Where have I been since my last blog post a month ago?
 There’s a good reason for my absence.
-I’ve been working my considerable rear off to finish my new book, PROOF OF LIFE.
+I’ve been working my butt off to finish my new book, PROOF OF LIFE.
 Last Sunday night around midnight, I sent the manuscript Suspense, my publisher.
 Monday, I was brain dead and could barely move.
 By evening I looked like someone strangled me–stress rash.
 On Tuesday, I rewrote the last two pages.
 The big challenge now is to keep my hands off Proof of Life until my editor at Suspense sends comments a few weeks from now.

 Today, I’m beginning to feel halfway human.
 I’ve been answering 70+ emails that piled up while I was elbows-down.
 Remember the Tribbles on the original Star Trek?
 Little balls of fur that proliferated astonishingly fast?
 That’s how emails are.
 The minute you send one off, ten more arrive.
 When I’m on a deadline and need to get something done, I have to discipline myself to power down Outlook and pretend it doesn’t exist for a while.
 That’s so hard to do!!!

+Again…where have I been?
 In the middle of it all, I took an afternoon off to go to the movies.
 Busy raising 3 kids on my own, I was never aware of Freddie Mercury or Queen.
 That is, unless they were one of the bands I used to yell at my daughter to “turn that noise down.”
 Bohemian Rhapsody, whether or not it accurately portrayed the goings on, was really good.
 It roused my interested in Freddie and I looked for his handwriting.
-This is one sample from Google Images.

 You probably want to know what it says about him, right?
 Freddie was 43 at the time of writing.
 Take into account that it’s lyrics and may be written faster than normal.
 The writing is highly simplified.
 Most extra strokes that are taught in school are stripped away, a sign of someone who cuts to the chase, gets right down to basics.
 He could be extremely impatient.